 Confidence is key

-Remember that exercise has been proven to prevent health conditions including dementia, type 2 diabetes, some cancers, depression, heart disease and other common serious conditions - reducing the risk of each by at least 30% *.
+It has been proven to prevent conditions including dementia, type 2 diabetes, some cancers, depression and heart disease - reducing the risk of each by at least 30% *.

 Everyone benefits from doing the right type of exercise, at the right level for them.
 When you're more active, you're going to feel better now and maintain your health for the long term.